pramsey/crunchyblog/geos-performance/index.md

 Each release is approximately one year after the prior release.
 The tale is pretty straight forward:

 * The 3.7 release was largely a bug fix release, with a handful of new features.
-* The 3.8 release was the first after I joined Crunchy.
-With full-time available for core work, I did some profiling and removed some obvious C++ implementation bottlenecks.
+* The 3.8 release a great deal of attention from community guru [Dan Baston](https://github.com/dbaston), and I helped where I could.
+Renewed profiling turned up some C++ implementation bottlenecks.
 Things got faster.
 * The 3.9 release included major **algorithmic** changes, in the intersection/union/difference code.
 This resulted in speedups for some cases, but also slowdowns in others.
 More C++ improvements in the core overlay code and the STRtree improved all-around performance.
-* Since 3.9, GEOS community member [Dan Baston](https://github.com/dbaston) has continued to chip away at core implementation.
+* Since 3.9, [Dan](https://github.com/dbaston) has continued to chip away at core implementation.
 The changes aren't big on this chart (because it starts off so slow) but later I'll show a chart of the improvements relative to 3.9, which are still substantial.

 The tests are repeated enough to generate "long" runs of a few seconds, so the absolute lengths of the timings have no meaning, but the relative lengths do.
 The benchmark currently consists of six tests: